-Sales of Met coal represented 91.4% of our total coal revenues for the year ended December 31, 2023.
 Most of the Met coal that we produce is sold, directly or indirectly, to steel producers.
-The steel industry's demand for Met coal is affected by several factors, including the cyclical nature of that industry's business, geopolitical stability, general economic conditions affecting demand for steel, tariffs on steel and steel products, technological developments in the steelmaking process and the availability and cost of substitutes for steel, such as aluminum, composites and plastics.
-We compete based on coal quality and characteristics, price, customer service and support and reliability of supply.
-Seaborne Met coal import demand, which is most of our business, can be significantly impacted by the availability of indigenous coal production, particularly in the leading Met coal import countries of China and India, among others, and the competitiveness of seaborne Met coal supply, including from the leading Met coal exporting countries of Australia, the United States, Russia, Canada and Mongolia, among others.
-In 2023, the seaborne Met coal market remained volatile, driven by supply concerns in key Met coal markets and trade flow disruptions due to ongoing civil unrests and wars.
+The steel industry's demand for Met coal is affected by several factors, including the cyclical nature of that industry's business, geopolitical stability, general economic conditions affecting demand for steel, tariffs on coal, steel and steel products, technological developments in the steelmaking process and the availability and cost of substitutes for steel, such as aluminum, composites and plastics.
+Seaborne Met coal import demand, which is most of our business, can be significantly impacted by the availability of indigenous coal production, particularly in the leading Met coal import countries of China and India, among others; and the competitiveness of seaborne Met coal supply, including from the leading Met coal exporting countries of Australia, the U.S., Russia, Canada and Mongolia, among others.